tclahr/uac-docs/docs/output_file.md

 # Output file format

 A compressed archive (tar.gz) file is created in the destination directory when the collection is finished.
 The following pattern is used for naming output files: ```uac-HOSTNAME-OPERATING_SYSTEM-YYYYMMDDhhmmss.tar.gz```.
-The compressed archive file is hashed and the value stored into the acquisition log file.
+The compressed archive file is hashed and the value is stored in the acquisition log file.

-Each artifact will be stored into its own directory.
+Each artifact will be stored in its own directory.
 Files collected by [file](collectors.md#file-collector) collector will be placed into the ```[root]``` directory.

 ![screenshot](img/output_file_01.png)